anzemur/3D-object-s-wireframe/README.md

 ## How to use:

-  Pick your .obj file and upload it and then you can do all the tranformations using keyboard.
+  Pick your .obj file and upload it and then you can do all the transformations using keyboard.

 </br>